vinhta1/Obsidian-Repository/SCCoM/Factions.md

 # The Black Company

 ### Goal: Work.
 Profit.
-Work.
+Influence.
 Profit.
 The Black Company isn't one faction.
-It is more like a comg
+It is more like an entity.
+A meat grinder that young and aspiring people walk into willingly, only to come out without a will to live.
+That isn't to say that this company isn't necessary.
+In fact, it has led to many revolutions in every field: medical advancements,